Lectures on LHC Physics: QCD

-In the last step we use what we know about the running coupling from Eq.(\ref{eq:run_alphas3}).
-Note that in contrast to the $r_n$ integration constants the $c_n$ are by definition independent of $p^2/M^2$ and therefore more suitable as a perturbative series in the presence of potentially large logarithms.
+In the original ansatz $\alpha_s$ is always evaluated at the scale $M^2$.
+In the last step we use Eq.\eqref{eq:run_alphas3} with flipped arguments $p^2$ and $M^2$, derived from the resummation of the vacuum polarization bubbles.
+In contrast to the $r_n$ integration constants the $c_n$ are by definition independent of $p^2/M^2$ and therefore more suitable as a perturbative series in the presence of potentially large logarithms.
+Note that the un-resummed version of the running coupling in Eq.\eqref{eq:run_alphas1} would not give the correct result, so Eq.\eqref{eq:r_in_c} only holds for resummed vacuum polarization bubbles.

-This re-organization of the perturbation series for $R$ can be interpreted as \underline{re-summing all logarithms} of the kind $\log M^2/p^2$ in the new organization of the perturbative series and absorbing them into the running strong coupling evaluated at the scale $p^2$.
-In this manner, all scale dependence in the perturbative series for the dimensionless observable $R$ is moved into $\alpha_s$.
-In Eq.(\ref{eq:r_in_c}) we also see that this series in $c_n$ will never lead to a scale-invariant result when we include a finite order in perturbation theory.
+This re-organization of the perturbation series for $R$ can be interpreted as \underline{resumming all logarithms} of the kind $\log M^2/p^2$ in the new organization of the perturbative series and absorbing them into the running strong coupling evaluated at the scale $p^2$.
+All scale dependence in the perturbative series for the dimensionless observable $R$ is moved into $\alpha_s$, so possibly large logarithms $\log M^2/p^2$ have disappeared.
+In Eq.\eqref{eq:r_in_c} we also see that this series in $c_n$ will never lead to a scale-invariant result when we include a finite order in perturbation theory.
+Some higher--order factors $c_n$ are known, for example inserting $N_c = 3$ and five quark flavors just as we assume in Eq.\eqref{eq:qcd_r2}

+This alternating series with increasing perturbative prefactors seems to indicate the asymptotic instead of convergent behavior of perturbative QCD.
+At the bottom mass scale the relevant coupling factor is only $\alpha_s(m_b^2)/\pi \sim 1/14$, so a further increase of the $c_n$ would become dangerous.
+However, a detailed look into the calculation shows that the dominant contributions to $c_n$ arise from the analytic continuation of logarithms, which are large finite terms for example from $\text{Re} (\log^2 (-E^2)) = \log^2 E^2 + \pi^2$.
+In the literature such $\pi^2$ terms arising from the analytic continuation of loop integrals are often phrased in terms of $\zeta_2 = \pi^2/6$.

 Before moving on we collect the logic of the argument given in this section: when we regularize an ultraviolet divergence we automatically introduce a reference scale $\mu_R$.
-Naively, this could be a ultraviolet cutoff scale, but even the seemingly scale invariant dimensional regularization in the conformal limit of our field theory cannot avoid the introduction of a scale.
+Naively, this could be an ultraviolet cutoff scale, but even the seemingly scale invariant dimensional regularization in the conformal limit of our field theory cannot avoid the introduction of a scale.
 There are several ways of dealing with such a scale: first, we can renormalize our parameter at a reference point.
-Secondly, we can define a running parameter, \ie absorb the scale logarithm into the $\msbar$ counter term.
+Secondly, we can define a running parameter and this way absorb the scale logarithm into the $\msbar$ counter term.
 In that case introducing $\lqcd$ leaves us with a compact form of the running coupling $\alpha_s(M^2;\lqcd)$.

 Strictly speaking, at each order in perturbation theory the scale dependence should vanish together with the ultraviolet poles, as long as there is only one scale affecting a given observable.
 However, defining the running strong coupling we sum one-loop vacuum polarization graphs.
 Even when we compute an observable at a given loop order, we implicitly include higher order contributions.
 They lead to a dependence of our perturbative result on the artificial scale $M^2$, which phenomenologists refer to as renormalization scale dependence.